Menu

 A SITE FOR THE SCULPTURE

 Finally, in the spring of 1989, a site was located.
-The management of the Brunswick Building (now renamed the Cook County Adminstration Building) , 69 West Washington, Chicago, agreed to have the sculpture placed on an outside wall in their plaza.
+The management of the Brunswick Building (now renamed the Cook County Administration Building) , 69 West Washington, Chicago, agreed to have the sculpture placed on an outside wall in their plaza.
 The sculpture was located right behind a famous Chicago outdoor sculpture by Joan Miro.
 Finally the public would be able to view the piece in a prominent location.
 (Coincidentally, the Brunswick Building was one of Dr. Khan's first achievements in tubular framing.)

 On May 8, 1989 the sculpture was formally dedicated in the plaza.
 Chicago Mayor, Richard M. Daley, cut the ceremonial ribbon.
 Once again the media was invited.
 Paul Gapp, Chicago Tribune architectural critic, was a speaker at the dedication.
 "Chicago owes thanks to the Structural Engineers Association of Illinois for commissioning this memorial.
 This is a city where the names of Sullivan and Wright and Mies come easily to the tongue.
 Now, perhaps the name Fazlur Khan will be more clearly remembered as another giant of architecture and engineering," said Gapp.
 Bill Lavicka, an SEAOI past president, stated, "This is our structural engineers gift to all Chicagoans.
 We hope that this sculpture will generate public awareness of this great man and his profession, structural engineering."
 Nonetheless, there was little mention of the sculpture in the Chicago press, other than the commentary by Gapp, a champion for the accomplishments of Khan.